1847123212/STM8L_Lora/README.md

 # STM8_Lora
-This project is used for Ting-01M module Edit
+This project is used for Ting-01M module

 # shop